 The best monitors for Mac mini

-The best monitors for Mac mini can boost your enjoyment and productivity, whether you have an older Intel Mac mini or one of the newer Apple-chipped models, like the Mac Mini M2 (2023).
+The best monitors for Mac mini can boost your enjoyment and productivity, whether you have an older Intel Mac mini or one of the newer Apple-chipped models, like the Mac Mini M2 Pro (2023).

 We're big fans of the Mac mini and we've tested out a wide range of screens to pair with the device, many of them through hands-on reviews carried out over several weeks of testing, using the screens for creative work as well as entertainment.
-We've also compiled a guides on the monitors for MacBook Pro, so we're aware of the smallest detail of all these screens.
+We've also compiled a guide on the best monitors for MacBook Pro, so we're aware of the smallest detail of all these screens.
 That is what has helped us pick out the best Mac mini monitor for different needs.

 Quick list